 - (a) Right to Broadcast and Record.
 Any person may photograph, film, tape-record, or otherwise reproduce any part of a council meeting that must take place in open session.
 Except as provided in paragraph (c) of this rule, any radio or television station may broadcast any such part of a council meeting. - (b) Advance Notice.
-Any radio or television station that plans to broadcast any portion of a council meeting shall so notify the [town clerk/town manager/administrator] no later than [twenty-four hours] before the meeting.
+Any radio or television station that plans to broadcast any portion of a council meeting shall so notify the town clerk no later than twenty-four hours before the meeting.
 The failure to provide notice is not, by itself, grounds for preventing the broadcast of a council meeting. - (c) Equipment Placement.
-The [town manager/administrator] may regulate the placement and use of camera or recording equipment in order to prevent undue interference with a council meeting, so long as he or she allows the equipment to be placed where it can carry out its intended function.
-If the [town manager/administrator] determines in good faith that the equipment and personnel necessary to broadcast, photograph, or record the meeting cannot be accommodated without undue interference to the meeting, and an adequate alternative meeting room is not readily available, the [town manager/administrator] may require the pooling of the equipment and the personnel operating it. - (d) Alternative Meeting Site.
+The town manager may regulate the placement and use of camera or recording equipment in order to prevent undue interference with a council meeting, so long as he or she allows the equipment to be placed where it can carry out its intended function.
+If the town manager determines in good faith that the equipment and personnel necessary to broadcast, photograph, or record the meeting cannot be accommodated without undue interference to the meeting, and an adequate alternative meeting room is not readily available, the town manager may require the pooling of the equipment and the personnel operating it. - (d) Alternative Meeting Site.
 If the news media request an alternative meeting site to accommodate news coverage, and the council grants the request, the news media making the request shall pay the costs incurred by the town in securing an alternative meeting site.